 Students who will be working for the Law School or as a research assistant for a professor this summer do not need to apply for a matching grant and should contact Cynthia Gale in Room 814 of Klein Hall.

 Applications should be submitted to the Law School Financial Aid Office and will be logged in as they are received.
-Decisions will be based on SPIN priority, availability of funds, class year and other factors.
+Matching funds are awarded on a first-come, first-served basis and on the availability of funds.

 Payroll instructions will be available once summer awards are determined.